EliteDev0227/angular-component-tree-master/README.md

 If you like this, support the project by starring it!

-## Angular 2 supported version
+## Angular supported version
-angular2-tree-component supports angular 2.X.X releases, and AoT compilation.
+angular-tree-component supports angular 2.X.X releases, and AoT compilation.
+(And soon Angular 4).

 ## Getting started, demo & full documentation
 Please refer to the full documentation: